 Grant and Contract Revenue - Grant and contract revenue is recognized in the period in which the related work is performed in accordance with the terms of the grant or the contract.
 A receivable is recorded when revenue earned under a grant or contract exceeds the cash received.
 Deferred grant and contract revenue is recorded when cash received under a grant or contract exceeds the revenue earned.
-Grants and contracts receivable totaled \$43,646 at September 30, 2014.
+Grants and contracts receivable totaled \$38,148 and \$43,646 at September 30, 2015 and 2014, respectively.

 In-Kind Contributions - In-kind contributions are reflected as contributions at fair value at the date of donation and are reported as unrestricted support unless specific donor stipulations specify how donated assets must be used.
 All donated services recognized created a non-financial asset or requited specialized skills that would have been purchased if not donated.
 The Foundation received in-kind donations for medical services for individuals in need of care.
-The value of donated services totaled \$726,375 for the year ended September 30, 2014.
+The value of donated services totaled \$771,032 and \$726,375 for the years ended September 30, 2015 and 2014, respectively.
 The fair market value of contributed professional services is reported as support and expense in the period in which the services are performed.
 There are numerous other individuals who volunteer their time and perform a variety of tasks to assist the Foundation with the medical program, fundraising, and administrative support.
 No amounts have been reflected in the financial statements for these donated services as they do not meet the criteria for recognition as contributions.
-The Foundation benefited from in-kind donations of rent, telephone and other overhead expenses of \$65,847 for the year ended September 30, 2014.
+The Foundation benefited from in-kind donations of rent, telephone and other overhead expenses of \$67,046 and \$65,847 for the years ended September 30, 2015 and 2014, respectively.